probabl-ai/skore/examples/getting_started/README.txt

 Getting started
 ---------------

-Overall and gentle introduction to skore.
+We recommend starting with these examples that provide an overall and gentle introduction to skore.